 The Company is exposed to equity price risk arising from its investments in quoted equity instruments which are classified as financial assets at FVOCI.
-The Company has a concentration of equity price risk due to one of its investments being worth a significant amount of its portfolio.
+The Company has a concentration of equity price risk due to one investment worth the whole amount of its portfolio.